 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to PSR Maine today

-Since the release in 2000, of PSR Maine’s report “Death by Degrees: The Emerging Health Crisis of Climate Change in Maine” much of what we know about climate has remained the same, but we also recognize there is increasingly new information including the importance of climate adaptation as it relates to public health.
+Since the release in 2000, of PSR Maine’s report Death by Degrees: The Emerging Health Crisis of Climate Change in Maine much of what we know about climate has remained the same, but we also recognize there is increasingly new information including the importance of climate adaptation as it relates to public health.

 We recognize that there are layers to the discussion as there are multiple factors that contribute to climate change that include greenhouse gases, fossil fuels, and air and particulate pollution -- all of which contribute to climate change and public health threats.
-Additionally there are multiple ways to mitigate climate change including energy conservation, reforestation, carbon tax, alternative energies, and more.
+Additionally there are multiple ways to mitigate climate change including energy conservation, reforestation, carbon pricing, renewable energies, and more.
 Climate change is a complex issue with many dimensions.

 PSR Maine’s Climate Committee is committed to raising awareness around the issue of the health effects of climate change, and, in keeping with our mission, we also advocate for climate change mitigation and adaptation public policy locally and nationally as it relates to the health of Maine citizens.
 We strive to be the public health source and expertise on climate mitigation and adaptation in Maine.

 In 2015, we updated and re-released Death by Degrees: The health crisis of climate change in Maine (DbD) As a result of this work, every legislator in Maine received a copy of the report.
 We continue to provide a copy to new incoming legislators.
 In the spring of 2016, we developed our report into a public presenation which has been given at local libraries and other venues.